-Revenues were more than the budgeted amounts primarily because of an increase in State shared revenues and operating grants and contributions that the Town originally had expected to receive.
+Revenues were more than the budgeted amounts primarily because of an increase in State shared revenues and taxes that the Town originally had expected to receive.
 Total expenditures were held below budgeted amounts.

 Proprietary Funds.
 The Town of Pinebluff's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$807,032.
-The total change in net position for the water and sewer fund was an increase of \$123,162.
-The change in net position in the Water and Sewer Fund is a result of an increase in revenues compared to the prior fiscal year.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$956,916.
+The total change in net position for the water and sewer fund was an increase of \$107,189.
+The change in net position in the Water and Sewer Fund is a result of a decrease in expenditures.